 But what about Puerto Rico?

 If you're like me, you may not have really considered Puerto Rico as a Caribbean destination before.
 Maybe it's because you've heard that Puerto Rico is technically part of the United States and figured it's not “different” enough.
 Or maybe you know of the territory's recent natural disasters and financial struggles.
 Or maybe it's just because you don't always hear a lot about Puerto Rico from travelers.

 But let me tell you this: Puerto Rico has just about everything you could want in a Caribbean destination – and then some.

-After spending some time on the island in early March, here are just a few of the reasons to add Puerto Rico to your must-visit list.
+After spending some time on the island for the first time in March 2016, and again in February 2020, here are just a few of the reasons to add Puerto Rico to your must-visit list.

 1. You don't have to leave the U.S.